Have you ever wondered how fast one you can sell a popular toy on Amazon during the holiday season?

-In today’s post I will be showing an example to answer that question.
+In today’s post I will be showing exactly how successful you can be when you sell a popular toy during the holiday season.
 The game Pie Face was an extremely popular item this past Christmas.
 It was sold out in many retail stores and the demand online was huge.
 It was consistently ranked in the top 5 for the entire toys and games category.
 Take a look at a graph showing the sales rank history below:

 My team and I were sourcing these primarily from retail stores.
 Wal-mart is where we were able to find the most.
 In total we sold a little over 150 units in Q4 of 2015.
 In this post, we’re going to take a look at a single day in December.
 That day is December 10th of 2015.

 Here’s a screenshot showing that there were 33 unique orders for Pie Face on 12/10/2015:

 It is also worth noting that the last sale was at 3:24PM PT.

 Now, let’s take a look at when the first order for the day was:

 The first sale of the day for Pie Face was at 2:03PM.
 The final sale of the day for Pie Face was at 3:24PM on the 10th.
 In an hour and 21 minutes there were 33 unique orders for this game.
 There were two orders where the buyers ordered 2 units.
 In total 35 copies of this game sold in 81 minutes.
 That’s a pace of more than one unit for every 2.5 minutes.